Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Literature Review

 \subsection{Unsupervised Risk Assessment}

-One main objective of risk diagnosis and anomaly detection is the accurate identification of multiple risk hierarchy from within generalised non-crash traffic flow using data easy to collect such as vehicle trajectory, which implies the capabilities of reducing crashes by mitigating pre-crash risk conditions.
-Conventional solutions like expert knowledge and rule-based detection are widely used to flag anomaly events, which require manual assignment by human annotators (as in the supervised learning setting) and thus entails certain limitations such as lack of clear differentiation of multiple risk levels.
-Data-driven algorithms are vitally important as they make inferences based on comprehensive patterns as learned from the data; they are promising towards finding hidden and in-depth patterns beyond conventional techniques, and also facilitate the discovery of important findings in risk assessment study.
+One main objective of risk diagnosis and anomaly detection is to accurately identify multiple risk hierarchy from within generalised non-crash traffic flow using data easy to collect such as vehicle trajectory, which implies the capabilities of reducing crashes by mitigating pre-crash risk conditions.
+Data-driven algorithms are vitally important as they make inferences based on comprehensive patterns as learned from real-world data; they are promising towards finding hidden and in-depth patterns beyond conventional techniques (e.g., expert rules based on surrogate safety indicators), and also facilitate the knowledge discovery in risk assessment study.

 Risk clustering entails using algorithms to group the vehicles (driving behaviours) with similar risk patterns into the same clusters, and then estimates the risk level of each cluster by pattern decoding.
-This method can provide data-driven insights about risk exposures, and acts as a procedure of labelling dynamic risk levels of the vehicles, as well as identification of risk conditions in the traffic flow.
+This method can provide data-driven insights about risk exposures in the traffic flow, and acts as an unsupervised procedure to label risk levels of vehicles.

 The key challenges in risk clustering pertain to: (1) select appropriate algorithms, (2) define useful features as the inputs, and (3) tune hyperparameters to deliver optimal performance.
 Different clustering algorithms have specific mechanisms to form clusters, which produce different cluster geometry and application cases.
 Feature design is the most important step for domain-specific clustering, which provides useful input for algorithm learning.
 The optimisation of hyperparameters usually needs to try out all possible values, and automation of end-to-end process can thus be of great value-add in reducing the chore inherent in the trial-and-error process.
-Besides, risk conditions in traffic flow are complex and dynamic, and an automated process is beneficial in configuring the algorithms, features, and hyperparameters to deliver the best-quality clusters for a specific dataset.
+Besides, risk conditions are complex and dynamic, and an automated process is beneficial in configuring proper algorithms, features, and hyperparameters to deliver the best-quality clusters for an updated and specific dataset.